 Note: Claims for reimbursement will only be considered for payment when Quarterly Reports have been received.
+Funding will be withheld absent timely submission of reporting.

 7.3 Quarterly Report Requirements

 Quarterly reports (Attachment B, Supplemental Year End Attachment C) must be in the format prescribed EMSA, and must include a summary of activities that have taken place during the quarter in meeting each of the following components: